How to Invest in Foreign Real Estate With International REITs

 There are many benefits to investing in REITs both domestically and internationally.
-For instance, Ibbotson Associates, the investment research arm of Morningstar, found that ownership of REITs over time has historically increased investors' total return and/or lowered the overall risk in both equity and fixed income portfolios.
+For instance, Morningstar found that ownership of REITs over time has historically increased investors' total return and/or lowered the overall risk in both equity and fixed income portfolios.

 For U.S. investors, international REITs offer even greater diversification in many cases, given that the real estate isn't tied to the U.S. market.
 For international investors, REITs have low correlation coefficients with their respective country's domestic market, too.
 Combined, these attributes make international REITs a great option for diversification.

 REITs continue to expand worldwide, after their successful debut in the U.S. These securities offer numerous advantages and disadvantages but may compliment most diversified international portfolios.

 International REITs offer many advantages to investors, including: